swiftlang/swift/docs/CppInteroperability/Roadmap.md

 ### Other projections

 Value types that own memory through custom lifetime operations do not natively exist in Swift today.
 Any value types that own memory in Swift do so transatively through reference types that have long, stable lifetimes.
-Because Swift was not built around this kind of value type with short lifetimes and deep copies, dealing with projections of these owned types can be dangerious.
+Because Swift was not built around this kind of value type with short lifetimes and deep copies, dealing with projections of these owned types can be dangerous.
 This pattern is, up until now, foreign to Swift, so there are no existing tools that allow users to control this behavior or improve saftey.
 The best model for handling these potentially unsafe APIs is unclear; maybe most projects can be represented using generalized accessors, maybe most projects can be represented as iterators, maybe some projections should not be projections at all (and rather imported as values that are copied), most likely the answer is some combination of these.
 The best approach for handling projections will be revealed over time as evolution posts propose potential solutions, such as the iterator bridging described above, and as users of interop provide feedback.

 Besides the dissonant semantic models for representing projections, the bredth of ways to define projections in C++ will prove a challenege for importing this API pattern.